loomio/loomio-docs/en/src/guides/advice_process/index.md

 The outcome is a clear statement of the decision made, what will happen next, and becomes an important record for the organization.

 ![](advice_step4_outcome.png)

-***NOTE** The Advice proposal template is not yet released.
-However you can create your own poll templates with [New poll type](https://help.loomio.com/en/user_manual/polls/proposal_types/index.html#new-poll-type).